Phinrm/Prototypes/README.md

  License

-This project is open for contributions to anyone.
+This project is open for contributions but its implementation  requires my consent.

 Author